GLOBAL-MARKETS-Stocks march on; Treasury yields, dollar hit by weak consumer confidence | Business

 "If we look at the earnings trajectory, it still lends a lot of support to the valuations in the market," said Yung-Yu Ma, chief investment strategist at BMO Wealth Management.
 "Earnings season provided some comfort and stability."
 The MSCI world equity index, which tracks shares in 50 countries, hit a fresh record high.

-MSCI's gauge of stocks across the globe gained 0.13%.
-The S&P 500 also hit a fresh record high.
-Walt Disney was a star performer, climbing 1.43% after its earnings topped market forecasts.
+MSCI's gauge of stocks across the globe gained 0.22%.
+The S&P 500 and Dow Jones Industrial Average closed at record highs.
+Walt Disney was a star performer, climbing 1.6% after its earnings topped market forecasts.

-The pan-European STOXX 600 index inched up 0.2% to a record high of 476.16, for the tenth straight session.
+The pan-European STOXX 600 index rose 0.2% to a record high of 476.16, for the tenth straight session.
 The index has now matched its best winning streak since December 2006.
 Not everyone is convinced the rally can continue, however.

 "We feel a bit more cautious headed into autumn because of uncertainty on the health front, the Chinese regulatory front and the monetary policy front," said Paul O'Connor, head of multi-asset at Janus Henderson.
-Gold rose more than 1% as tapering concerns eased.
+Gold rose as tapering concerns eased.

 MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.56%, and was 0.8% lower for the week.
-Chinese blue chips weakened 0.55%, dragged down by its local semiconductor sub-index, which slumped 4.1%.
+Chinese blue chips weakened 0.55%, dragged down by the local semiconductor sub-index, which slumped 4.1%.

 Oil fell on Friday, but was on track to post a slight weekly gain, broadly shrugging off a warning from the International Energy Agency that the spread of coronavirus variants is slowing oil demand.
 U.S. crude futures settled at $68.44 per barrel, down 65 cents or 0.94%.
 Brent crude futures settled at $70.59 per barrel, down 72 cents or 1%.